Most Reliable Temporary Email Services

 - Short inbox duration means you lose access even when the service is working

 Enterprise-grade reliability for developers with SLA guarantees, but overkill and expensive for personal use.
-The right choice if you are building automated tests that depend on email and cannot afford flaky infrastructure.
+The right choice if you're building automated tests that depend on email and can't afford flaky infrastructure.

 - Built for automated testing with high reliability requirements